 ◀ smaller screens ▶

-The thick, often contorted deposits of till are considered to be a push moraine, and the land is understood to have once risen even higher to the east before being consumed by the sea.
+The thick, often contorted deposits of till are considered to be a push moraine, and the land is known to have once risen even higher to the east before being consumed by the sea.

 Cliff line north of The Runnell, Holmpton.
 A loss of 31.56 metres was recorded from autumn 2006 to spring 2008 [20th April 2013].